Silhouette (boat): Variants

 This model was introduced in 1974 and built by Varne Marine after Hurley went out of business and the moulds were sold.

-Operational history
+Reception

 The boat is supported by an active class club, the Silhouette Owners International Association.

 In a 2010 review Steve Henkel wrote, "best features: She probably would be among the least expensive sailboats to buy on the used market, if you could find one in reasonable condition.
 Worst features: Her shallow keel relatively high wetted surface keep her from being fast or weatherly ...
 She has the shortest waterline (slow under power), the smallest cockpit, least space below among her comp[etitor]s.
 Her old-fashioned hard-chine, tortured hull shape, originally dictated by the fact that she was to be built of flat sheets of plywood, give her a strange look that some would call ugly."